netgroup-polito/frog4-openstack-do/README_INSTALL.md

         mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orch-user'@'%' IDENTIFIED BY 'orch-pwd'; mysql> exit;

-    where `orchestrator-user` and `orchestrator-pwd` can be replaced respectively by the username and the password that the FROG4-orchestator will use to access to the SQL database.
+    where `orch-user` and `orch-pwd` can be replaced respectively by the username and the password that the FROG4-orchestator will use to access to the SQL database.

 - Create tables in the domain orchestrator db (all the initialization parameters are stored in the ``db.sql`` file):